 \textbf{Markov potential games (MPGs)}.
-In stochastic optimal control, the MPG model dates back to \citet{dechert2006stochastic,gonzalez2013discrete}. \tc{black}{More recent studies include~\citet{zazo2016dynamic,mazalov2017linear,macua2018learning,mguni2018decentralised} and all of these studies focus on systems with known dynamics.
+In stochastic optimal control, the MPG model dates back to \citet{dechert2006stochastic,gonzalez2013discrete}.
+More recent studies include~\citet{zazo2016dynamic,mazalov2017linear,macua2018learning,mguni2018decentralised} and all of these studies focus on systems with known dynamics.
 MPGs have also attracted attention in multi-agent RL.
-In the infinite-horizon setting, \citet{leonardos2021global,zhang2021gradient} extended the policy gradient method \citep{agarwal2021theory,kakade2001natural} for multiple players and established the iteration/sample complexity that scales with the size of state space; \citet{fox2021independent} generalized the natural policy gradient method \citep{kakade2001natural,agarwal2021theory} and established the global asymptotic convergence.
-In the finite-horizon setting, \citeauthor{song2021can} build on the single-agent Nash-VI~\citep{liu2021sharp} to propose a sample efficient turn-based algorithm.
+In the infinite-horizon setting, \citet{leonardos2021global,zhang2021gradient} extended the policy gradient method \cite{agarwal2021theory,kakade2001natural} for multiple players and established the iteration/sample complexity that scales with the size of state space; \citet{fox2021independent} generalized the natural policy gradient method \cite{kakade2001natural,agarwal2021theory} and established the global asymptotic convergence.
+In the finite-horizon setting, \citet{song2021can} built on the single-agent Nash-VI~\cite{liu2021sharp} to propose a sample efficient turn-based algorithm and~\citet{mao2022on} studied the policy gradient method.
 Earlier, \citet{wang2002reinforcement,lowe2017multi} studied Markov cooperative games and \citet{kleinberg2009multiplicative,palaiopanos2017multiplicative,cohen2017learning} studied one-state MPGs; both of these are special cases of MPGs.
-We note that the term MPGs has also been used to refer to state-based potential MDPs~\citep{marden2012state,mguni2021learning}, which are different from MPGs that we study; see counterexamples in \citet{leonardos2021global}.}
+We note that the term: Markov potential game has also been used to refer to state-based potential MDPs~\cite{marden2012state,mguni2021learning}, which are different from the MPGs that we study; see counterexamples in \citet{leonardos2021global}.